We all know about the MacOS feature called Spaces, and many of us love splitting our projects, work, and hobbies across our virtual desktops.

 - Clicking OK on the Mac’s permissions dialog so CurrentKey can talk to Broadcasts (and if you want the Dark Mode functionality, the System Preferences).

-For more about the other new features in CurrentKey Stats 3.0, check out this blog post.
+For more about the other new features in CurrentKey Stats 3.0, check out the latest blog posts.